alex-spataru/frc-robot-programming/GLOSSARY.md

 Acronym for "Robot Status Light".
 It allows anyone near the robot to know its operation mode (TeleOp, Autonomous, etc) and know if something is wrong with the robot.

+## DIO

+Acronym for "Digital Input/Ouput".
+Its used for sensors and devices that send and recieve a boolean value (true/false).

+## AIO

+Acronym for "Analog Input/Ouput".
+Its used for sensors and devices that send and receive data by measuring its voltage.

 ## PWM

 Acronym for "Pulse-width Modulation".
 A technique used to encode information into a pulsating electric signal.
 Its used in many industrial applications, such as controlling electrical motors or communicating with micro-controllers.
 Other uses include controlling computer components, such as CPU fans.